OctopusDeploy/blog/blog/2022-q2/aws-vpc-public/index.md

 Public subnets allow instances to access the internet, and give them the option of being assigned a public IP address.
 Creating a VPC with public subnets requires building an internet gateway, attaching it to the VPC, defining a route to direct public traffic through the internet gateway, and assigning the routes to the subnets.

 In this post you looked at a CloudFormation template creating a VPC with two public subnets.
-In the [next post](https://octopus.com/blog/aws-vpc-public-private/index.md) you'll learn how to create a VPC with both public and private subnets, and a NAT Gateway to grant internet access to instances in the private subnet.
+In the [next post](https://octopus.com/blog/aws-vpc-public-private/index.md) you learn how to create a VPC with both public and private subnets, and a NAT Gateway to grant internet access to instances in the private subnet.

+!include <q2-2022-newsletter-cta>

 Happy deployments!